Worth Matravers: Economy

 Traditionally the village's economy was based on farming, quarrying and fishing.
-Today, two quarries – Swanworth and St Aldhelm's – are still in operation.
+As of 2019, two quarries – Swanworth and St Aldhelm's – are still in operation.
 Both arable and pasture farming are still central to the village's economy.

 In March 2022, it was announced that the National Trust had purchased the 350 acre Weston Farm, in the village, adding to its other landholdings in the village and its vicinity such as Spyway.